 The Company has committed to drilling contracts with various third parties in order to complete its various drilling projects.
 The contracts contain early termination clauses that require the Company to potentially pay penalties to the third party should the Company cease drilling efforts.
 These penalties would negatively impact the Company's financial statements upon early contract termination, especially if a significant number of such contracts were terminated early in their respective terms.
-In the fourth quarter, the Company began releasing rigs as drilling contracts came close to expiration and incurred charges of \$0.5 million which are recorded for the year ended December 31, 2014 on the consolidated statements of operations as "Drilling rig fees."
+In the fourth quarter, the Company announced a reduced 2015 capital expenditure budget compared to 2014.
+As a result of this budget decrease, the Company began releasing rigs as drilling contracts came close to expiration and incurred charges of \$0.5 million which are recorded for the year ended December 31, 2014 on the consolidated statements of operations as "Drilling rig fees."
 No comparable amounts were recorded in the years ended December 31, 2013 or 2012.
 Future commitments of \$45.2 million as of December 31, 2014 are not recorded in the accompanying consolidated balance sheets.
 Management does not currently anticipate the early termination of any existing contracts in 2015 which would result in a substantial penalty.